mateogon/EpubConsolidator/readme.md

 EpubToClaude consists of two main components:

-1. **EpubExtractor:** A module that extracts `.xhtml` files from the `.epub` books.
-The EpubExtractor identifies the `.opf` file, which contains metadata about the book and the manifest detailing the order of the `.xhtml` files.
-The EpubExtractor then proceeds to extract the `.xhtml` files in the order indicated by the `.opf` file.
+1. **EpubExtractor:** A module that extracts `.xhtml` and `.html` files from the `.epub` books.
+The EpubExtractor identifies the `.opf` file, which contains metadata about the book and the manifest detailing the order of the `.xhtml` and `.html` files.
+The EpubExtractor then proceeds to extract the `.xhtml` and `.html` files in the order indicated by the `.opf` file.

-2. **CodeConsolidator:** This module processes the extracted `.xhtml` files by removing HTML tags and empty lines.
+2. **EpubConsolidator:** This module processes the extracted `.xhtml` and `.html` files by removing HTML tags and empty lines.
 If a significant portion of a file is composed of HTML content (more than 50%), it is skipped.
 The cleaned text from the files is then consolidated into larger text files, each containing no more than 380,000 characters.

 ## Usage